raprasad/dataverse-helper-scripts/system-thoughts/issues-with-primefaces.md

       - 5,000+ for backbone
       - 2,000+ for ember
       - 1,700+ for knockout
-* The expertise in these frameworks is quite heavy in academia as well as industry, including adaption by Harvard/MIT projects such as EdX and IQSS's HWP project
+* The expertise in these frameworks is quite heavy in academia as well as industry.
+* Expertise in modern javascript frameworks is next store: HWP project (adapting angular), EdX, etc

 **Bottom Line**:
   1. There are very few industry or academic users of Primefaces
   1. This leads to less information/documentation.  e.g. StackOverflow
-  1. Using marginal/unintuitive software deters collaborators
+  1. **Bad Open Source**: Using older/harder to use software means less collaborators

 ## Future Use of Primefaces

-* To keep the Dataverse platform useful, we should using alternative, well-known libraries.
+* To keep the Dataverse platform useful, we should explore the use of alternative, well-known libraries.
 * The continued use of Primefaces is a detriment to future development and the team's ability to productively add new functionality.
 Other teams/partners (e.g. OSF and others) can and are doubly productive simply because of better, widely used, battle-tested open source tools which offer documentation, strong user communities, and the ability to accomplish world class work.